 To ease out the configuration we have attached a Grid Setup zip file which is having all required files under it, download and extract Grid Setup folder, copy extracted Grid Setup folder to C drive.

-The last part is to copy the above-downloaded Selenium Server jar file and past it under C:\Grid Setup folder.
+The last part is to copy the above-downloaded Selenium Server jar file and paste it under C:\Grid Setup folder.

 Running Selenium Hub